In this section:

 function intercept(ctx)

--- Output of a string at the NOTICE level to the Dr.Web for UNIX Mail Servers log
+-- Output the string at the notice level to the log of Dr.Web for UNIX Mail Servers

 dw.notice("Intercept function started.")

--- An asynchronous start of two copies of the out_msg function
+-- Run two instances of the out_msg function asynchronously

 local f1 = dw.async(out_msg, "Hello,")